Restoring Function. Embracing Life.

 What are my Treatment options?

 If you have any of the symptoms above, it is advisable to see an orthopaedic specialist for further assessment.
 The appropriate treatment is decided after assessment and a collaborative discussion based on your needs.
+They can be broadly divided into conservative (non-surgical) and surgical options.

 Conservative Treatment

 Some fractures may be able to manage non surgical way such as immobilisation, depending on the type and severity of the fracture.
 The elbow may be immobilised with a splint, cast, or brace to allow healing.
+Pain control and physiotherapy are recommended to manage the condition conservatively.

 Surgical Treatment

 Complex fractures or fractures that result in joint instability may require surgical intervention.
 Surgery involves realigning the bone fragments and using plates, screws, or other hardware to hold them in place.
+This may involves open reduction and internal fixation with plates, screws and pins; replacement of radial head (if severely shattered); and external fixation (for severe trauma with soft tissue injury).

 Stop your elbow pain.
 Take the first step towards recovery by scheduling an appointment with our Elbow Fractures Specialist today.